 As the crow flies, Mijas and Alhaurín de la Torre are merely 15 kilometres apart.
-On the road, it takes 25 kilometres to get for M to A as the area is quite hilly.
+On the road, it takes 25 kilometres to get from one city to the other, as the area is quite hilly.
 Yet, not so hilly that we should not expect a bunch sprint.
-A bunch sprint Spanish style, that is – so only suited for fast men who don’t shy away from an occasional climb
+A bunch sprint Spanish style, that is.
+So only suited for fast men who don’t shy away from an occasional climb.

 Following the start in Mijas the riders head for Marbella and hit the Puerto del Madroña.
-The 20 kilometres KOM-climb is averaging 5% and peaks at an elevation of 1,055 metres, yet the route climbs a little higher after a few flat kilometres.
-The riders drop down to Ronda before it goes back up again, yet not as long and also less steep as the former climb.
-Once again the route breaks though the 1,000 metres ceiling before a long drop with a few intermediate hills transfers the riders to 135 metres above sea level.
+The 20.1 kilometres KOM-climb is averaging around 5% and peaks at an elevation of 1,065 metres, yet the route climbs a little higher after a few flat kilometres.
+The riders drop down to Ronda before it goes back up again, yet not as long as and also less steep than the former climb.
+Once again the route breaks through the 1,000 metres ceiling before a long drop with a few intermediate hills transfers the riders to 135 metres above sea level.
 Still 50 kilometres to go.

 A rolling climb leads to Mijas – not the departure place though, but the white pueblo inland.
 The route once again drops down to the coast and moves through Torremolinos.
-10 kilometres left to race, firstly a false flat down before the road starts to go up with 7 kilometres left.
-For 5 kilometres the road rises slightly with 400 metres at 5% its toughest stretch.
-The penultimate kilometre once again is a downhill false flat and when the flamme rouge flies over the road the route is flat until the line.
+10 kilometres left to race, firstly a false flat down before the road starts to go (false flat) up with 7 kilometres left.
+With 4.1 kilometres out the riders turn left at a roundabout to hit an extended final straight.
+The first half of it slopes at 2.5%, while the second half begins with a downhill false flat.
+When the flamme rouge flies over the road the route is flat until the line.

 Vuelta a España 2018 stage 3: Route maps, height profiles, and more